 Directions

-Your next stop is the Three Sisters houses (5) which lie a little further down on Pikk Street.
-Youâll be walking a distance of 60 m.
+Your next stop is the Three Sisters (5).
+Head south-west on Pikk.
+You’ll be walking a distance of 70 m.

 5. Three Sisters